 8. Rabies

-If you suspect your cat has rabies, please isolate it in a room and report it to animal services.
+If you suspect your cat has rabies, please isolate them in a room and report it to animal services.
 This virus causes extreme changes in the behavior of animals, and you are at risk of getting bitten and contracting the disease.
 It’s highly contagious and easy to spread to any other pets or yourself.
 Animal services staff have the training and equipment to handle animals with rabies in a safe way.

 9. Injury and Trauma

-If you notice your cat has suffered an injury and is presenting involuntary muscle movements, it could have a broken bone or an injury that needs immediate attention, so please take your cat to the vet.
+If you notice your cat has suffered an injury and is presenting involuntary muscle movements, they could have a broken bone or an injury that needs immediate attention, so please take your cat to the vet.

 10. Itchy Skin